Create and manage target group

 <private_ip_of_dsrnlb>

-is the private IP address of the DSRNLB associated with this target group (e.g., 10.0.3.49).cautionThe following commands must be executed with root privileges.
-Switch to root using the
+with the private IP address of the DSRNLB that is associated with the target group (e.g., 10.0.3.49).WarningThe following commands must be executed with root privileges.
+Use

 sudo -i